BDC Hamburger Icon

 “The principal object of management should be to secure the maximum prosperity for the employer, coupled with the maximum prosperity for each employee,” Taylor wrote.
 “The words ‘maximum prosperity’ are used, in their broad sense, to mean not only large dividends for the company or owner, but the development of every branch of the business to its highest state of excellence, so that the prosperity may be permanent.”

-Taylor’s theory focuses on four principles that he saw as key to increasing company efficiency and achieving “maximum prosperity” for both the business and its employees:
+Taylor’s theory focuses on four principles.
+He saw these as key to increasing company efficiency and achieving “maximum prosperity” for both the business and its employees:

 1. Each element of work can (and should) have a science to it.